lschweiger/NK_space_cpp_gomez/README.md

 All agents will attempt to exploit by checking all connections and comparing scores, if a neighbour is better, it will take both the string and score from that neighbour.
 A flag is set if an agent is able to exploit if not said agent will then explore.<br />

 **Agent explore**:<br />
-Any agent that did not exploit meaning of all neighbours it has the best score, the agent will now attempt to explore.
-There are 4  sub-functions that get randomly called.<br />
+Any agent that did not exploit, meaning of all it's neighbours the agent itself has the best score, the agent will now attempt to explore.
+There are 4  sub-functions that get called every round randomly.<br />
 - random_0: randomly selects a bit in bits of the string and flips it to 0/1.
 - random_1: randomly selects a bit in bits of the string and flips it to 1.
 - explore_flip: randomly selects a even/odd bit in the string and flips it.